basho-labs/little_riak_book/en/06-notes.md

 Bucket: `allow_mult=false`

 1. Worker reads with `pr=quorum` to determine whether a lock exists
-2. If it does, move on to another data set
+2. If it does, move on to another dataset
 3. If it doesn't, create a lock with `pw=quorum`
-4. Process data set to completion
+4. Process dataset to completion
 5. Remove the lock

 __Failure scenario__